10 Lesser Known Facts About Indian Leopards – Video

 - Road Accidents

 National Parks, Reserves, & places to see Leopard in India

 Although Leopards can be seen all over the Indian subcontinent, the following parks, reserves, & places where the chances of spotting a leopard as more than that of any other place.

 - Tadoba Tiger Reserve

 Best time to see India Leopard in the wild

-Leopards can be spotted in the wild during year-round.
+Leopards can be spotted in the wild year-round.
 But the best time to spot leopards is during summers, as most of the wildlife tend to roam around the water bodies during the summers because of the lack of water sources available in the wild.

-During monsoon and winters, it gets easier for the leopard to hide behind the bushes very easily so monsoon is definitely not the good time to go for a leopard safari, and in winters there are changes that we can spot the leopards but still during winters many of the water bodies in deep forest have ample of water and being a solitary in nature, Leopards opt to stay in the deep forest instead of coming on the edge of the bushes.
+During monsoon and winters, it gets easier for the leopard to hide behind the bushes very easily so monsoon is definitely not the good time to go for a leopard safari, and in winters there are changes that we can spot the leopards but still during winters many of the water bodies in the deep forest have ample of water and being solitary in nature, Leopards opt to stay in the deep forest instead of coming on the edge of the bushes.